Andergraw/supabase-auth-ui-plasmic/README.md

 Go back to Plasmic and set your App Host (this project is using http://localhost:3000/plasmic-host).
 Also, enable authentication and copy the secret token to [environment variables](.env.local).

 In this example, there are two ways of signing ing: mail and Google.
 You need to set both them up in Supabase.
-Also, you can choose if you want mail confirmation before sign in or not (you can set the the email templat).
+Also, you can choose if you want mail confirmation before sign in or not (you can set the the email template).

+I have also created a [`demo project in Plasmic`](https://studio.plasmic.app/projects/jwUQnQ6rgJe4v5GYJqEzaq)

 ## Key files